 Students who have not had the equivalent of MA 405 (Introduction to Linear Algebra and Matrices), MA 407 (Introduction to Modern Algebra), or MA 425–426 (Mathematical Analysis I and II) must make up these courses.
 Students who have not had the equivalent of MA 426 may take it for graduate credit by registering for MA 591M.

-The Ph.D. written qualifying examinations are written exams in three subjects selected by the student from a list of fourteen possibilities.
+The Ph.D. written qualifying examinations are written exams in three subjects selected by the student from a list of twelve possibilities.
 The purpose of the exams is to ensure that each Ph.D. student studies three subjects to a depth that gives adequate preliminary background to begin a Ph.D. project.
 Each subject is represented by a two-semester sequence of courses.